fridaysystems/inventory-presser-kilometers/readme.txt

 The quickest method for installing this plugin is:

-1. Upload the `kilometers-instead-of-miles` folder to the `/wp-content/plugins/` directory
+1. Upload the `inventory-presser-kilometers` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.3.1. =
+* [Fixed] Translates "mileage" to "odometer" instead of "kilometrage".
+* [Fixed] Fixes path to translations folder at /languages.
+* [Changed] Changes tested up to version number to 6.4.2.

 = 1.3.0 =
 * [Added] Improves matching for case-insensitive string conversions and when "miles" or an equivalent is followed by some punctuation characters.